chavalasantosh/SanTOK/OLD_DONT_TOUCH/docs/04-mathematics/02-Tokenization_Mathematics.md

 ## 🎯 **PURPOSE**

-This document explains all the **mathematical concepts, formulas, and calculations** used in the Krishna Tokenizer system.
+This document explains all the **mathematical concepts, formulas, and calculations** used in the SanTOK Tokenizer system.
 Every mathematical operation is explained with examples and step-by-step calculations.

 ---